-- a) Each quadrant of WESTON 7 should include a relatively substantial element of the Pedestrian Realm Network to act as a focal point and to provide a somewhat larger scale open space elements to serve what is expected to become a high density residential/mixed-use community; - b) The distribution and requirement for retail, service commercial and restaurant uses should focus on key streets within WESTON 7 where those uses will be required at-grade, other streets within WESTON 7 will permit those uses will be permitted, but not required at-grade; and - c) The regulatory regime that affects built form needs to be clear and explicit to ensure the appropriate evolution of WESTON 7, and the accommodation of Low-Rise, Mid-Rise and High-Rise Buildings over time.
+- a) Each quadrant of WESTON 7 should include a relatively substantial element of the Pedestrian Realm Network to act as a focal point and to provide open space elements to serve what is expected to become a high density residential/mixed-use community; - b) The distribution and requirement for active, non-residential land uses should focus on key streets within WESTON 7 where those uses will be required at-grade, other streets within WESTON 7 will permit those uses at-grade, but not require them; and - c) The regulatory regime that affects built form needs to be clear and explicit to ensure the appropriate evolution of WESTON 7, and the accommodation of Low-Rise, Mid-Rise and High-Rise Buildings over time.

-It is understood that the Weston 7 Secondary Plan Area (WESTON 7) will evolve into a mixed-use community, to be developed at much higher densities and in much taller buildings than exist today.
+It is understood that WESTON 7 will evolve into a mixed-use community, to be developed at higher densities and in taller buildings than exist today.
 This ongoing evolution is expected to take a long time to fully achieve.
-WESTON 7 is planned to accommodate an estimated population of over 40,750 new residents and over 13,750 jobs.
-This level of development combines to accommodate almost approximately 54,500 persons and jobs combined, achieving a gross density of approximately 524 persons and jobs combined per hectare to ultimate build-out.
+WESTON 7 is planned to accommodate an estimated population of over 40,750 new residents and over 13,750 jobs by 2051.
+This level of development combines to accommodate approximately 54,500 persons and jobs combined, achieving a gross density of approximately 524 persons and jobs combined per hectare.

-Notwithstanding these ambitious population and job projections, one of the key drivers that will both frustrate, and eventually facilitate the orderly development of WESTON 7 is the availability of capacity to accommodate growth within the available public service facilities, municipal service infrastructure, including the sewage collection and treatment system, the water distribution system and the transportation network.
+Notwithstanding these ambitious population and job projections to 2051, one of the key drivers that will both frustrate, and eventually facilitate the orderly development of WESTON 7 is the availability of capacity to accommodate growth within the available public service facilities, municipal service infrastructure, including the sewage collection and treatment system, the water distribution system and the transportation network.

-As a result of the long-term vision/expectation established in this Plan, the phasing of development, and particularly the harmonious accommodation of new development within the context of the existing development will be a key consideration.
+As a result of the long-term vision/expectation established in this Plan, the phasing of development, and particularly the harmonious accommodation of new development within the context of the existing development, will be a key consideration.
 Another key consideration with respect to phasing is to manage the evolution in lock-step with the capacity of the infrastructure systems (sewer, water, storm water management and transportation) over time.
-It must be a fundamental objective of this Plan to ensure that development decisions are directly linked to the ability to provide full urban services over time.
+It is a fundamental objective of this Plan to ensure that development decisions are directly linked to the ability to provide full urban services over time.

-6.0 APPLICATION
+5.0 APPLICATION